threedworld-mit/tdw/Documentation/python/replicant/actions/move_by.md

 - `collision_avoidance_half_extents` If `collision_detection.avoid == True`, an overlap will be cast with these half extents to detect obstacles.

+- `collision_avoidance_y` The y coordinate of the collision detection overlap shape.

 - `record` The `HumanoidAnimationRecord` of the animation.

 - `collision_detection` The [`CollisionDetection`](../collision_detection.md) rules.